federiconuta/Kmeans/README.md

 # Kmeans
-A simple code to understand K-means, Elbow method and Spectral Clustering
+A simple Jupyter Notebook to understand K-means, Elbow method and Spectral Clustering